zudello/zudello-knowledge-base/Knowledge Base/Zudello Writing Guide.md

 - Capitalise the first word
 - Capitalise proper/trademarked nouns
 - Lowercase everything else
+- Headings don’t require a full stop at the end

 ### Product and feature names

 - Capitalise if unique to Zudello and marketable as its own product
+- When describing the 'Zudello Platform', use a capital P
 - Don't capitalise generic features

 ### System buttons and functions

-- Match case formatting exactly and use bold when directly referencing buttons or system actions.
+- Match case formatting exactly and use bold when directly referencing buttons, toggles, drop-down menus or specific options in drop-down menus.
+- Don’t capitalise or bold when referencing variable options
-    E.g. Scroll down on the sidebar, and click Data sets. ✅
+    e.g. Scroll down on the sidebar, and click Datasets ✅
+    Select Invoices from the drop-down menu ✅
+    Select the relevant module from the Module drop-down ✅
+    Click the Dataset you want to edit ❌
-- Don't capitalise the name of system functions, areas, or items.
+- Don't capitalise the name of system functions, areas, or items, for example:.
-    Select the purchase order that you want to match to the invoice. ✅
+	- Select the purchase order that you want to match to the invoice. ✅
-    Bulk updates can be performed using the importing feature. ✅
+	- Bulk updates can be performed using the importing feature. ✅
-    Go to the Purchasing submodule. ❌
+	- Quotes are found under the Purchasing module. ❌

+### Statuses
+- Match case formatting exactly and use bold when directly referencing statuses
+- Don't bold or capitalise the word 'status'
+	  E.g. The invoice will move to **Completed** status ✅
+	  Select the checkbox next to each status you would like to view ✅ This will filter to the **Status** you selected ❌ Purchase orders start in **Draft Status** ❌

 ### Job titles